ciromattia/kcc/README.md

   --invertdirection     Invert page turn direction
-  -q, --hq              Try to increase the quality of magnification -2, --two-panel       Display two not four panels in Panel View mode --vertical4panel       Show side panels first in virtual panel view -w, --webtoon         Webtoon processing mode
+  -q, --hq              Try to increase the quality of magnification -2, --two-panel       Display two not four panels in Panel View mode --vertical4panel      Show side panels first in virtual panel view --legacypanelview     Use legacy panel view method from KCC 6 -w, --webtoon         Webtoon processing mode
   --ts TARGETSIZE, --targetsize TARGETSIZE
                         the maximal size of output file in MB.
 [Default=100MB for webtoon and 400MB for others]